agustavo87/dsm/README.md

 # About
+Model for Quill Embeds that have to be indexed and may reference to same source.
-Model for Reference Embeds in Quill.
-Also Module base class to implement and model blots with diferent HTML content as indexed elements that possibly refer to external source.
+A Module base class is also provided to implement and model blots with diferent HTML content (e.g., headers, images, tables, figures, formulas)

 # Model

 It makes an imaginary two dimensional matrix where:
-- one dimesion *i* represents the diferentes *Sources* of a Document (DSM/DocumentSourcesModel.js)
+- one dimesion *i* represents the diferentes **Sources** of a Document (DSM/DocumentSourcesModel.js)
-- other dimension *j* represents the diferentes *References* in the document to the same Source.
+- other dimension *j* represents the diferentes **References** in the document to the same Source.
 (DSM/SourceReferencesModel.js)
-- Each *Reference* (DSM/Referenece.js) is an interface to a *SourceBlot* (quill/blots/source.js) in Quills document.
+- Each **Reference** (DSM/Referenece.js) is an interface to a *SourceBlot* (quill/blots/source.js) in Quills document.
+Each SourceBlot is a Quill's interface to a HTML node.
-- Each Model of Sources, model certain *SurcesTypes* (DSM/SourceTypes.js).
+- Each Model of Sources, model certain **SurcesTypes** (DSM/SourceTypes.js).

+It keeps the *i* dimension ordered in accordance to the position of the **first** ocurrence of a Reference of such source.
+The first sources in appear, are ordered before the others.

+# Sources Quill Modules

 It is implemented as a Quill module. *Citations* is a basic module than can be easily extendended to make more complex types of sources (Images, Tables, Links, Headers,  anything that could be of interest in be indexed).

-# Sources Quill Modules

 The implementation of *Citation* is very basic and actually it is meant to be implemented on the quill module configuration.